 On collection of your vehicle and before you set off, check that your kit is of high quality and will withstand the test of time on the African roads.
 We recommend not driving too far on your first day and doing a recce to check everything works as it should.

-We had an LPG canister (the green cylinder attached to the rear of the Land Rover in above photo), that we would connect to a two-hob gas stove (similar to this).
+We had an LPG canister (the green cylinder attached to the rear of the Land Rover in photo below), that we would connect to a two-hob gas stove (similar to this).
 Braiis (BBQs) are also available at many campsites across Southern Africa.
-You will also need:

 - Bowls and plates